 A couple of consistent points stand out from the photo samples.
-Firstly, there’s a lack of sharpness throughout; almost like the camera can’t focus at times.
-This isn’t a resolution limitation or we’d see the same issue with the Pixel 5 and iPhone 12 Pro‘s 12MP shooters.
+Firstly, there’s a lack of sharpness throughout, almost like the camera can’t focus at times.
+This isn’t a resolution limitation, or we’d see the same issue with the Pixel 5 and iPhone 12 Pro‘s 12MP shooters.
 Secondly, the colors are being oversaturated in the processing pipeline.
 They aren’t hugely off-putting, just far from accurate to life.
 Thirdly, OnePlus’ typical shadow-crushing technique is back and at a whole new level.
-In almost every photo I took with the OnePlus Nord N100 it looks like someone took the shadow slider and slid it to -100.
+In almost every photo I took with the OnePlus Nord N100, it looks like someone took the shadow slider and slid it to -100.

-The Nord N100 seems to underexpose a lot of its shots too, perhaps to reduce noise, which results in quite moody-looking images at times.
+The Nord N100 seems to underexpose a lot of its shots, too, perhaps to reduce noise, which results in quite moody-looking images at times.
 There is also quite a bit of noise present throughout the photos.
-This brings us onto the dynamic range.
+This brings us to the dynamic range.
 Aside from those crushed shadows, the rest of each photo seems to capture highlights and midtones well enough.
 In fact, it’s only in the darkest parts of the scene where shadows get fully crushed.
 This is almost definitely a processing issue since other OnePlus devices have suffered from the same problem, if not nearly as badly.

 The OnePlus Nord N100's main camera outputs oversaturated and contrast-heavy images that lack sharpness.

 In lower-lit indoor shots, the Nord N100’s small camera sensor struggles to pick up detail.
 This results in noisy, soft images at the best of times.
-Because the sensor can’t capture much light, it forces the shutter speed to be slower which often means that you get shaky, blurry photos.
-In other shots such as the mug of tea, the lack of light means that the system captures incorrect color information as the camera scrambles to expose properly.
+Because the sensor can’t capture much light, it forces the shutter speed to be slower, which often means you get shaky, blurry photos.
+In other shots, such as the mug of tea, the lack of light means that the system captures incorrect color information as the camera scrambles to expose properly.
 Better camera systems with larger sensors can turn up the shutter speed and capture more color information while doing so.

 The Nord N100 doesn’t have OnePlus’ usual Nightscape in its camera app, though it does recognize nighttime as a scene type.
 This means that the system isn’t capturing a long exposure, nor is it bracketing multiple shots for better night-time HDR.
 These nighttime shots are dark, contrast-heavy, noisy, and blurry.
 Even the similarly-priced Redmi Note 9 comes with a night mode which seems to perform quite well.
 This is not a good look for the Nord N100.

 Portrait mode shots are of acceptable quality.
-Edge detection isn’t the best but it’s better than I expected for the price.
+Edge detection isn’t the best, but it’s better than I expected for the price.
 The background blur is realistic enough.
-That said, there isn’t any soft focus roll-off that pricier phones emulate to replicate real camera characteristics.
+That said, there isn’t any soft-focus roll-off that pricier phones emulate to replicate real camera characteristics.
 The entirety of the background is blurred to the same level regardless of distance.

 Selfies and portrait mode selfies look quite a bit better than the main camera shots.
 There’s more sharpness, more dynamic range, and more accurate colors.
 Shadows aren’t crushed in selfies, and skin smoothing doesn’t seem to be a problem, either.
 For a $179 phone, these are impressive selfie photos.
-The only thing to complain about might be the tight field-of-view.
+The only thing to complain about might be the tight field of view.

 The 1080p 30fps video isn’t great but is definitely usable given the phone’s price point.
-There’s more dynamic range than you might first think and while the video isn’t clean by any means, there is at least some semblance of sharpness.
-Stabilization is almost non-existent and there’s limited scope with footage like this.
+There’s more dynamic range than you might first think, and while the video isn’t clean by any means, there is at least some semblance of sharpness.
+Stabilization is almost non-existent, and there’s limited scope with footage like this.
 For the odd captured memory or video call, it’s just about acceptable.

 Overall, the OnePlus Nord N100’s rear camera is rather disappointing, even for a $179 device.
-Compared to its contemporaries, its hardware and software fall behind resulting in a poor experience.
+Compared to its contemporaries, its hardware and software fall behind, resulting in a poor experience.
 Those who take more selfies will be more satisfied, however.